dcmvdbekerom/pypdfplot/README.rst

 Finally, create a new python file called ``packing.py``.

-As before, let's first have a look at how this script would look using ``Matplotlib``.
+As before, let's first have a look at how this script would look without the ``pypdfplot`` backend.
 We will use ``Pandas`` to import the Excel file into Python.
 Open ``packing.py`` and enter the following script: